googlearchive/ChromeWebLab/Sketchbots/hw/MindstormsTutorial/README.md

 ###PART 4: Running

-At this point you should be able to run the Sketchbot system on the computer and, as long as the
+At this point you should be able to run the Sketchbot system on the computer and use the system as described [here](https://github.com/GoogleChrome/ChromeWebLab/blob/hardware-tutorials-dev/Sketchbots/README.md#putting-it-all-together).

 ###Troubleshooting Tips